-This award was established in 1950 as the W. Wilbur Hatfield Award and renamed the Distinguished Service Award in 1969 and recognizes a person or persons who have exhibited valuable professional service to the profession, scholarly or academic distinction, distinctive use of the language, and excellence in teaching.
+This award was established in 1950 as the W. Wilbur Hatfield Award and renamed the Distinguished Service Award in 1969.
+The award recognizes a person or persons who have exhibited valuable professional service to the profession, scholarly or academic distinction, distinctive use of the language, and excellence in teaching.

 Criteria for the Award

-The Distinguished Service Award (DSA) is given to a person (or persons), either volunteer or staff, who has exhibited valuable professional service (within the Council and outside) including scholarly or academic distinction at any level, distinguished use of language, and/or excellence in teaching.
+The Distinguished Service Award (DSA) is given to a person (or persons), either volunteer or staff, who have exhibited valuable professional service (within the Council and outside) including scholarly or academic distinction at any level, distinguished use of language, and/or excellence in teaching.
 These criteria are good measures of acceptable candidates and help to assure that recipients have a wide range of "service" that they provide to the profession.
-Nominations should be submitted on an individual basis, not on behalf of constituent groups (conferences, affiliates, assemblies, committees, etc)..
+Nominations should be submitted on an individual basis, not by a group or on behalf of constituent groups (conferences, affiliates, assemblies, committees, etc)..

-The DSA Committee will select an award recipient from nominations solicited from the BOD.
-The Executive Committee will approve committee’s selection.
-BOD will affirm the final selection.
+The DSA Committee will select an award recipient from nominations solicited from the Board of Director (BOD).
+The Executive Committee will approve the committee’s selection.
+The BOD will affirm the final selection.